-Chris Straub is a lawyer with Henley & Walden LLP.
-Mr. Straub was born and raised in North Saanich.
-After obtaining his Bachelor of Science (Hon.) in Biology and Juris Doctor from the University of Victoria, he moved to Calgary to work at a large national law firm.
-After five years away, he is thrilled to be back home on the coast and working an associate lawyer with Henley & Walden LLP in Sidney.
+Chris is a lawyer in Sidney practicing with Henley & Walden LLP.
+Chris was born and raised in North Saanich.
+After obtaining his Bachelor of Science (Hon.) and Juris Doctor from the University of Victoria, he moved to Calgary to work at a large national firm.
+After five years away, he moved back home to the West Coast.

-Chris was called to the Alberta Bar in 2011 and the British Columbia Bar in 2015.
-He maintains broad practice with particular expertise in facilitating all aspects of private business transactions, as well as the establishment and ongoing management of corporations.
-He has also begun establishing a real estate and estate planning/administration practice.
-Chris prides himself on his strategic foresight and attention to detail, and strives at all times to anticipate issues which may impact his clients as they manage their affairs.
+Called to the Alberta bar in 2011 and the British Columbia bar in 2015, Chris manages a broad practice with particular expertise in facilitating all aspects of private business transactions, as well as the establishment and ongoing management of corporations.
+He also maintains a real estate and estate planning/administration practice.
+Chris prides himself on his strategic foresight and attention to detail, and strives at all times to anticipate the issues which may impact his clients as they manage their affairs.

 Chris lives in Ardmore with his wife, 3 kids, 2 dogs, 1 cat and collection of chickens ranging in number depending on the tenacity of the local racoon population.
-When not in the office, he can usually be found out on the water or exploring the Peninsula with his boys.
+When not in the office, he can usually be found out on the water or exploring the Peninsula with his kids.

 Salish Sea Science Advisor